suhock/php-dependency-injection/README.md

 When your application requests an instance of `HttpClient`, the container will see that it should actually provide an instance of `CurlHttpClient`.
-It will then autowire the `CurlHttpClient` constructor to provide an instance.
+It will then inject the `CurlHttpClient` constructor's dependencies to provide an instance.

 ###### Chaining implementations